Terry-Bi/lighthouse_host/README.md

 ## some problems

 ### update v3
+ Update the four quadrants, thicken the XY axes, scale and move the center points
 ### update v2

 1. Use a circular buffer (or QByteArray) to cache data without immediate processing